 Creating a swimming circuit is easy, it just requires some thought.
 Once you have a clear idea of your class group the ideas will flow and you will have a great circuit in no time.

-When creating a circuit for your swimming lesson, ask yourself the following questions:
+When creating a circuit for your swimming training program, ask yourself the following questions:

 * What is the age of the class group?